neilpunjani/ML_Odyssey/README.md

-This repository contains my Machine Learning Projects.
+This repository contains my Machine Learning Work and Projects.